 Snorkeling was the main event, but we were traveling during whale season (best mid-January through early March, but you might get lucky November through April).
 As we set off along the coastline, our guide told us to be on the lookout for whales and that we had a little buffer time in our schedule in case we had saw any.

 I had already been spoiled with a few sightings the night before on my manta ray trip, so I knew exactly what to spot.
 Sure enough, humpbacks were migrating through the region and we had the opportunity to watch an especially playful young whale.

 At that point, we already were having a great trip — and we hadn’t even gotten in the water yet!
-It’s usually a good sign when your expectations are exceeded early on in the tour, but I’m not much of a snorkeler, so I hoped that the rest of the day would be just as good.
+It’s always a good sign when your expectations are exceeded so early on in the tour!

 >>>>> Related Post –> 10 Must-Pack Beach Items

 Honanaunau Bay, or the “City of Refuge”